 Choosing the right ground cover for your dog’s favorite play spot is a huge step toward a more beautiful and functional yard.
 However, this choice becomes even more effective when it’s part of a complete, well-thought-out design for your entire outdoor space.
 A tough lawn is great, but it won’t stop your dog from digging in your flower beds or running through your vegetable patch.

-To learn how to create specific zones for play, potty, and relaxation, as well as durable paths and protected planting areas that all work together, read our ultimate pillar post on how to design a garden layout that your dog won’t destroy.
+To learn how to create specific zones for play, potty, and relaxation, as well as durable paths perfect for placing around your DIY Dog-Friendly Garden Path, and protected planting areas that all work together, read our ultimate pillar post on how to design a garden layout that your dog won’t destroy.

-And as you begin to landscape around your new, durable play area, make sure you choose beautiful and non-toxic plants.
+As you landscape around your new, durable play area, choose beautiful, non-toxic plants.
 See our comprehensive guide to 15 beautiful flowers that are completely safe for dogs for worry-free inspiration.

 Conclusion

 You do not have to live with a muddy, worn-out lawn that looks like a battlefield.
 As you can see, from living, self-healing plants like clover to indestructible, maintenance-free options like artificial turf, there is a perfect solution for every muddy dog yard.
-The key is to honestly assess your dog’s activity level, your climate, and your budget, and then choose a surface that can truly stand up to their playful energy.
+The key is to honestly assess your dog’s activity level, your climate, and your budget, and then choose a surface that can withstand their playful energy.